bleugreen/deeprhythm/README.md

 ## Introduction

 DeepRhythm is a convolutional neural network designed for rapid, precise tempo prediction for modern music.
-It runs on anything that supports Pytorch (I've tested Ubunbu, MacOS, Windows, Raspbian)
+It runs on anything that supports Pytorch (I've tested Ubunbu, MacOS, Windows, Raspbian).

+Audio is batch-processed using a vectorized Harmonic Constant-Q Modulation (HCQM), drastically reducing computation time by avoiding the usual bottlenecks encountered in feature extraction.

 ## HCQM